vaishnav12200/repolens/README.md

 	 - architecture cues,
 	 - issues and code smells,
 	 - statistics and repo score.
-4. Optionally enrich summary and chat responses using OpenAI.
+4. Optionally enrich summary and chat responses using Groq.
 5. Cache analysis in memory for low-latency follow-up commands.

 ---